barbehenna/tictactapp/README.md

 ## Run

-Cmake is set up for this project.
-Build it with `cmake .` followed by `make` and then run the executable `tictactapp_game` produced.
+Cmake is set up for this project and I've added a `Makefile` for even more laziness!
+Build it with `make`, this will produce two libraries: one for just the board class (I think), and one with Boost.Python to allow the Board class to be used from Python 3.7.
+Additionally, the command line game is built for fun.

 ## Tools

 The game will be built with C++ and standard libraries and the algorithm will be built and trained in Julia 1.1.1.
 This is because I like the language and am eager to learn it better.
 Additionally, it seems to have very good C++ integration and speed.

 These tools are subject to change as I continue the project.

+### August 8, 2018

+Because of the libraries available and for development speed, I'm changing gears to training in Python.
+I am using the Boost.Python library to allow the game to be accessed from Python.
+I plan to start training with Tensorflow 2.0 and Keras.
+The binary being built of just the Board class files should still be usable in Julia 1.1, should I switch back.